7 Reasons To Eat Less Meat (Even If You're Not Ready To Go Vegan)

 Eating more veggies, fruits, beans, lentils, whole grains, nuts, and seeds instead of meat can have huge implications for your health, and the planet’s health as well.

 Heart disease is the leading cause of death in the United States.
 Switching patients to a plant-based diet has been shown to not only treat heart disease, but reverse its progression.
-(Interested in eating for heart health?
-Check out this cardiologist's guide to plant-based eating.)
+Research has also shown that eating meat is linked to obesity, which leads to metabolic and cardiovascular disorders in most cases.
+If you're interested in eating for heart health, check out this cardiologist's guide to plant-based eating.

-Vegetarian and vegan meals tend to be less expensive than meat.
-(Looking for some inspiration?
-Try this complete 1-day plan of cleansing and warming vegan meals.)
+Vegetarian and vegan meals tend to be less expensive than meat, especially since items like rice, lentils, quinoa, or oats can be bought in bulk and have long shelf-lives.
+Canned beans are also an affordable and healthy option.
+Looking for some inspiration?
+Try this complete 1-day plan of cleansing and warming vegan meals.

 Animal agriculture is estimated to produce more greenhouse gases than the whole of the transportation industry combined.
 Lowering or eliminating your meat intake can have huge implications on climate change.

 Millions of cattle and poultry are killed each year for meat, with a huge number of these being raised in factory farms.
-Switching to a less meat or no meat diet is voting to end the cruel treatment of animals.
+If you are eating meat, be sure you're choosing pasture-raised, grass-fed, and ethically sourced animal products.

 The Amazon is being destroyed to grow feed crops for cattle and make space for grazing.
 The situation is severe — the majority of Amazon deforestation can be contributed to animal agriculture.
 Switching to a no-meat or less-meat diet can help save the Amazon, the earth’s lungs.

-Whether you’re non-religious, spiritual or a God-fearing person, it says something that many world religions endorse a meatless diet in some form.
+Whether you’re non-religious, spiritual, or a devout follower, many world religions endorse a meatless diet in some form.
 For example, Buddhism, Hinduism, and Jainism all encourage followers to adopt a plant-based diet.

 If you're still on the journey of decreasing or eliminating meat from your diet, start taking baby steps today.
-Improve your health and the planet, one meatless meal at a time.
+Meatless Mondays or only eating meat with dinner are two great places to start.